-Social enterprises are over-represented in remote rural areas, and show fastest growth in rural communities – which account for 33% of all social enterprises, but only 17% of the national population.
+Social enterprises are over-represented in remote rural areas, and show fastest growth in rural communities – which account for 33% of all social enterprise, but only 17% of the national population.

 Why do we exist?